respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 3. After burning the image, insert the SD card into your ReSpeaker Core V2.
 Power the board using any of the micro USB ports (you may need to read [A.1](#a-the-otg-usb-port) and chose the `OTG` port to get console) and DO NOT remove the SD card after powering on.
 ReSpeaker Core V2 will boot from the SD card, and you can see USER1 and USER2 LEDs light up.
 USER1 is typically configured at boot to blink in a heartbeat pattern and USER2 is configured to blink during SD card read/write operation.

-If instead you want to flash the image to the onboard eMMC, follow [these instructions](#flash-emmc).
+If instead you want to flash the image to the onboard eMMC, follow [these instructions](#flash-emmc-onboard-flash-memory).

 ### Serial Console

-Now your ReSpeaker Core V2 can boot, you might want to get access to the Linux system via a console, to setup the WiFi, etc. You will have two choices to get the console:
+Now your ReSpeaker Core V2 can boot, you might want to get access to the Linux system via a console, to setup the WiFi, etc. You have two choices to get the console:

 - A. The OTG USB port - This requires a running Linux system on the board
 - B. The UART port - This is the hard way to access the console, it can be used for debugging low level issues